Skip to content

 Interim analysis is one of the most powerful tools in clinical trials.
 Done well, it can stop a futile trial years early, accelerate a successful one, or trigger the operational groundwork for Phase 3 while Phase 2 is still running.
 But manually accessing unblinded data is currently complex and risks bias, so the majority of industry-sponsored blinded trials conduct no planned interim analysis at all.

 Presentient is solving this with its easy-to-integrate, standardised and validated BRAKES platform.
-BRAKES uses a patented Bayesian-like automated prediction algorithm running near-continuously on unblinded data inside an ultra-secure enclave which is blinded to all humans.
+BRAKES uses a patented automated prediction algorithm running near-continuously on unblinded data inside an ultra-secure enclave which is blinded to all humans.

 BRAKES continuously checks whether a trial still has a fair chance of success, creating opportunities to save millions per trial and de-risk an overall programme.
 Or, using BRAKES to continuously estimate the optimal time for a conventional interim analysis, it identifies successful trials to stop or trigger downstream commercial activities.
 One biotech client acted on an early signal, saving ~30% of their trial budget and redirecting resources to their pipeline.